-Considering the growing numbers of anthropogenic activities that generate underwater noise (coastal and offshore activities, drilling operations, geophysical surveys, naval exercises, marine traffic) and knowing their negative impacts on cetaceans, ACCOBAMS developed a Certification for High Qualified MMO/PAM (Marine Mammal Observers/Passive Acoustic Monitoring) Operators within the Agreement area (Mediterranean Sea, Black Sea and contiguous Atlantic area).
+Considering the growing numbers of anthropogenic activities that generate underwater noise (coastal and offshore activities, drilling operations, geophysical surveys, naval exercises, marine traffic) and knowing their negative impacts on cetaceans, ACCOBAMS developed a Certification for High Qualified MMO/PAM (Marine Mammal Observers/Passive Acoustic Monitoring) Operators within the Agreement area (Mediterranean Sea, Black Sea, and contiguous Atlantic area).

-For the experience gained in the field, Oceanomare Delphis has been recognized by ACCOBAMS as an accredited body for the training and issuance of ACCOBAMS certification.
-The ACCOBAMS training courses are organized in collaboration with CIBRA (Interdisciplinary Centre for Bioacoustics and Environmental Research).
+Because of the experience gained in the field, Oceanomare Delphis has been recognized by ACCOBAMS as an accredited institution for training and issuing the ACCOBAMS certification.Training courses are held in cooperation with CIBRA (Interdisciplinary Centre for Bioacoustics and Environmental Research).

-Since 2015 Oceanomare Delphis and CIBRA have established a continuous collaboration through which they have developed marine mammals’ monitoring and mitigation plans (NorthernPetroleum, Spectrum Geo, Geplan, Energean) and carried out sampling at sea and reporting concerning the submitted plans (NorthernPetroleum, Energean).
+Since 2015, we have established an ongoing collaboration with CIBRA.
+Through this partnership, we have developed marine mammal monitoring and mitigation plans (NorthernPetroleum, Spectrum Geo, Geplan, Energean) and conducted at-sea sampling and reporting concerning the submitted plans (NorthernPetroleum, Energean).

 ACCOBAMS Certification for Highly Qualified MMO/PAM Operators sets a standard of legitimacy and credibility for training courses with international recognition.

 The training ensures the opportunity for rigorous and structured collection of new scientific data, which are then archived and made public through ACCOBAMS, thus enabling us to deepen our understanding of the impact of anthropogenic underwater noise on the marine environment and providing guidance for future action.